Shopify vs. Other E-commerce Platforms for Your Online Store

 Performance and speed comparison

 Website speed directly determines your conversion rate and SEO ranking.
-This is where platforms score differently:
+Here's how the platforms differ:

 Shopify performance